TobiasPSP/doneland_sources/Projects/Secure AC Power/README.md

 > [!IMPORTANT]
 > Pay **very close** attention to the exact device **model** you order: most vendors also sell look-alike models with less features.
 You need a model that supports both *WiFi* and *Switching*.
 Also make sure the model has a *Home Assistant integration*, i.e. supported by *Tuya*.

-Here are the different models for the *Atorch* device I used (along with the feature-limited models you want to avoid):
+Here are the different models for the *Atorch* device used in this example (along with feature-limited models you want to avoid):

 | Feature | GR2P | GR2PW | **GR2PWS** |
 | --- | --- | --- | --- |